Roanoked/gd/README.md

-Profile of Benjamin Sponagel
-Game Design HTW Berlin
+Game Designer at HTW Berlin

-All copyrights belong to Benjamin Sponagel